If you have products to sell, using QR codes can help sales.

 It couldn’t be easier, and you can create one within a minute since you have access to a computer.
 Here’s how:

-1. Just input “QR Code Generator” in your search engine.
+1. Just input “QR Code Generator” in your search engine to find a website that creates QR codes.

 My example for a static QRC: https://www.the-qrcode-generator.com/